-Rather than work with me, the class instructor singled me out as a demonstration of how to do the position wrong, forcing my body into the “right” position that exacerbated my injury – all because she felt it was just my being lazy.
-Frankly, whether that lack of flexibility had to do with my fatness or injuries shouldn’t matter.
+Rather than work with me, the class instructor singled me out as a demonstration of how to do the position wrong.
+She forced my body into the “right” position, exacerbating my injury in the process, all because she felt it was just my being lazy.
+Frankly, whether that lack of flexibility had to do with my fatness or my injury shouldn’t matter.

-When we see fat people in the media, we’re almost always eating fast food, lounging on a sofa or in front of a television – the symbol of gluttony and laziness.
+When fat people are depicted in the media, we’re almost always eating fast food and lounging on a sofa or in front of a television — the symbol of gluttony and laziness.

-Fat people often end up feeling like we need to justify our existence by saying “But I’m active!
-Here’s how much I do in terms of exercise each week.”
+Fat people often end up feeling like we need to justify our existence by saying, “But I’m active!
+Here’s how much I exercise each week.”
 It’s like we owe people some sort of breakdown of our activity in order to be considered valid.

-Some of us are able to be active – and some of us want to be active – but not all of us are capable, and not all of us want to be.
+Some of us are able to be active, and some of us want to be active, but not all of us are capable.
+Not all of us want to be.

 Slender people are allowed to enjoy video games as much as going to the gym, and their bodies aren’t considered indications of how healthy they may be.

-Not only that, but only being “acceptable” in your body because you’re seen as active and healthy is ableist.
-Only finding a body that is “fit” as beautiful or valuable, and fetishizing the ability to exercise, tells us as a society that people with disabilities, people with health conditions, people who are not capable of running a six-minute mile, aren’t worth being respectful to, too.
+Not only that, but only being viewed as “acceptable” in your body because of how active and healthy you’re perceived to be is ableist.
+Only finding a “fit” body beautiful or valuable, and fetishizing the ability to exercise, tells us as a society that people with disabilities, health conditions, and who aren’t capable of running a six-minute mile aren’t worthy of respect.